 - Besides, if the employer, in the manner of violence, threatens or illegal detention, forces the employee to work, or to endanger the employee’s safety, the employee could leave without notification.

-Question 5: what’s the legal process in case of any dispute that couldn’t be dissolved by negotiation?
+Question 5: what would be the legal remedy in case a dispute fails to be dissolved by negotiation?

-Answer: The employee could apply for an employment arbitration when such dispute arises, and, furthermore, the employee may appeal to the law court if he doesn’t can’t accept the decision of arbitration.
-Meanwhile, the employee or employer could trust a lawyer to act for and on behalf of him in the legal process.
+Answer: The employee has the right to apply for an employment arbitration when there is any dispute, and, furthermore, the employee may appeal to the law court if he thinks the decision of arbitration is unjustifiable.
+Meanwhile, the employee or employer could trust a Chinese lawyer to act for and on behalf of him in a legal process.